 Users, along with context and content should make up your site’s core information architecture.So, next time, don’t start off by thinking what you would want to cover in your blog post or eBook.

 Instead, focus on what type of ideas or solutions your users want or need from a business like yours.

 Produce true SEO friendly content that gives your readers value in every possible way.

 - Grab their Attention Early On

-Therefor, it’s a must that your content be SEO friendly.
+Therefore, it’s a must that your content be SEO-friendly.